JasXSL/SL-XOBJ/README.md

 1. Create a folder for SL libraries on your drive (example C:\LSL)
 2. Download XOBJ as zip and extract the contents of the master folder to your SL libraries directory (C:\LSL).
 The important part is that you now have C:\LSL\xobj_core & C:\LSL\xobj_toonie folders.
 If you are familiar with git, you can also git clone and add these folders as symlinks in your libraries directory.
 3. Open a script window in your Firestorm viewer.
 Click the cogs icon at the top and check Enable LSL preprocessor.
 Then check **Script optimizer** and **#includes from local disk**.
 The other checkboxes are optional.
+4. Click the ... button and navigate to your libraries directory (C:\LSL)
-4. Close and re-open your script window.
+5. Close and re-open your script window.
+Then hit OK.
-5. Now you have installed the core and future scripts can use XOBJ!
+6. Click OK, you are done!
+7. (Optional) To test if it works create a new default LSL script (hello avatar), and above default add #include "xobj_core/_ROOT.lsl" Then compile.
+If you get no errors, it worked!

 ###2.
 Creating a new project
 1. Create a subfolder under your includes on disk.
 Ex: C:\LSL\MyFirstProject